0xhexbyte/SolidityStuff/PatrickCollinsCourse/Lesson 6/ReadMe.md

 > When deploying contracts with real money, we should always use a password-encrypted keystone (something like thirdweb) or use any alternative solution wherein you do not have to write your private key in plain text.

+## Interacting with Transactions

+Foundry has an in-built tool called `cast` which can be used to send transactions to the contracts deployed.